 - Help young lawyers plan satisfying and successful careers;

-- Provide candid and valuable advice for young lawyers who want to change the future of women in law;
+- Provide candid and valuable advice for young lawyers who want to change the experiences for young lawyers;

 - Entertain with “Case in Point” true-life experiences of women in the law who represent different ages, races, and ethnicities;

-- Provide role models through interesting profiles of women in transition in the profession;
+- Provide role models through interesting profiles of lawyers in transition in the profession; and

-- Explain why it is vital to retain women in law for the future of the legal profession itself.
+- Explain why it is vital to retain young lawyers for the future well-being of the legal profession.